By: Amelia McDaniel, Lay Associate for Christian Formation

-I speak to you in the name of the Good Shepherd, the King of Love, whose goodness fails us never.
+I speak to you in the name of the Good Shepherd whose great love brings us over into new life.